Nalinio/Project_1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- _TODO: What is the main advantage of automating configuration with Ansible?_The primary benefit of Ansible is it allows IT administrators to automate away the drudgery from their daily tasks.
+That frees them to focus on efforts that help deliver more value to the business by spending time on more important tasks.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._